mehdi-touil/mehdi-touil/README.md

 <h3> 👨: &nbsp;About Me </h3>

 - 🔭 I’m currently Data Science Student at Ensias
-- - :heart: I'm interested in ML/DL/NLP/Data Engineer/Data Science
+- :heart: I'm interested in ML/DL/NLP/Data Engineer/Data Science
 - :heart: My favorite language: Python
-- 🌱 I’m currently learning: nueral nets and Mandarin
+- 🌱 I’m currently learning and improving myself
 - 👯 I’m always looking to collaborate with: scientist from any field
 - 💬 Ask me about: anything, I am happy to help
-- 🌍 I support: Latinas in Tech, AllStar Code, The Foundation to Decrease Worldsuck
+- 🌍 I like research field and innovate and I'd like to Continue my phd.
 - 💜 Interests: Reading, travel, sport, Maths
-- ⚡ Fun fact: My ultimate dream is to be on Star Trek and dawn a yellow uniform. 🖖

 <br/>